 Name Age Position

-John P. Amboian 59 Chairman Nominee
+John P. Amboian 58 Chairman Nominee

-Richard J. Hendrix 55 Chief Executive Officer and Director
+Richard J. Hendrix 54 Chief Executive Officer and Director

-Andrea Tarbox 70 Chief Financial Officer and Director Nominee

-Gary K. Wunderlich, Jr. 50 President
+Gary K. Wunderlich, Jr. 50 President and Chief Financial Officer

-Adam Fishman 40 Chief Operating Officer
+Director Nominee

-Jon Furer 63 Director Nominee
+Director Nominee

-Tor Braham 63 Director Nominee
+Director Nominee

 John P. Amboian will serve as our Chairman as of the effective date of the registration statement of which this prospectus forms a part.
 From May 2020 to the present he has been a director of Live Oak Acquisition Corp.
-(NYSE: LOAK), a blank check company which announced on October 5, 2020 that it had entered into a definitive agreement to consummate a business combination transaction with Meredian Holdings Group, Inc., a Georgia corporation d/b/a Danimer Scientific, a leading developer and manufacturer of biodegradable plastic materials, which is expected to close in the fourth quarter of 2020 or first quarter of 2021.
+(NYSE: LOAK), a blank check company which is currently searching for a target business with which to consummate its initial business combination.
 Mr. Amboian is a business leader with over 30 years of experience in mergers and acquisitions, capital management, product development, branding, and distribution for both privately held and public companies, across multiple industries.
 He served as Chairman and Chief Executive Officer of Nuveen Investments, Inc., or Nuveen (formerly NYSE: JNC), from 2007 to 2016.
 He was President of Nuveen from 1999 through 2007 after joining as its Chief Financial Officer from 1995 to 1999.
 During his time in leadership positions at Nuveen, Mr. Amboian participated in over 20 M&A and capital markets transactions, in addition to playing a leading role in Nuveen's sale to an investment group led by Madison Dearborn, in 2007 and Nuveen's sale process to TIAA (Teacher's Insurance and Annuity Association of New York) in 2014.
 Mr. Amboian served on the Nuveen Mutual Funds board from 2007 through 2016 in addition to serving on Nuveen Investments' public board from 1996 through 2007.
 Prior to Nuveen, Mr. Amboian was the Chief Financial Officer and Senior Vice President of Strategy of the Miller Brewing Company.
 He began his career in Corporate and International Finance at Kraft Foods, Inc., where he ended his tenure as Treasurer.
-Since 2013.
-Mr. Amboian has served at Madison Dearborn Partners as an industry advisor and is an Independent Director of the general partnership of Adams Street Partners, a private-markets investment firm.
+Since 2013, Mr. Amboian has served at Madison Dearborn Partners as an industry advisor and is an Independent Director of the general partnership of Adams Street Partners, a private-markets investment firm.
 Additionally, since 2017 Mr. Amboian has been a senior advisor to Estancia Capital and since 2018 chaired the board of North Square Investments, a boutique asset management firm.
-Since 2020 Mr. Amboian has been chairman of Evanston Capital, a hedge fund alternative investment manager, and is on the advisory board of Cresset Capital Management, a wealth management firm.
-He also advises several small businesses on organic and inorganic growth initiatives through JA Capital Advisors, LLC.
+Mr. Amboian is on the advisory board of Cresset Capital Management, a wealth management firm, and advises several small businesses on organic and inorganic growth initiatives through JA Capital Advisors, LLC.
 He received both his Bachelor's degree and his M.B.A. from the University of Chicago.
 He is well-qualified to serve on our board due to his extensive finance, investment and operational background.